livingstonlarus/runic/README.md

    - For the Orchestrator: Use the prompt in the "Initial Prompts" section below
    - For Track Specialists: Use the track-specific prompt

+## Commands

+### Distinction Between `runic` CLI Commands and `$` Chat Commands

+- **`runic` CLI Commands**: These are commands that users or agents can run directly in the terminal.
+They are used to manage the Runic framework, tracks, memory, and integrations.
+- **`$` Chat Commands**: These are commands that users give to the agents within the chat interface.
+They instruct the agents to perform specific tasks related to the project, such as managing Git branches.

 ## CLI Commands

-Runic provides a command-line interface for both humans and AI agents:
+Runic provides a command-line interface for both users and agents:

 ### Core Commands